Document name

 Recurrence of a Work-Related Injury

-1. If the worker has already qualified for an annuity, then returns to work and subsequently suffers a recurrence of the original injury, the WCB will continue to set aside annuity amounts in the month the worker is off work again as a result the recurrence of the original injury.
+1. If the worker has already qualified for an annuity, then returns to work and subsequently suffers a recurrence of the original injury, the WCB will continue to set aside annuity amounts in the month the worker is off work again as a result the recurrence of the original injury as the qualifying period has already been met.

 2. If the qualifying period was not met prior to a return to work and the worker returns to work and later suffers a recurrence of the original injury: